kjspies/worldsfaircomics/pages/about.md

 {% include feature/video.html objectid="https://www.youtube.com/watch?v=A27ii9cIPGw" width="50" %}
 <p>Like the World’s Fair in 1939, other world’s fairs would be portrayed in comics as relevant to American or world society.
 Back in New York again, the World’s Fair in 1964 would also have many comics based on its events.
 Set in New York City, the Marvel Universe would continue to use its remnants well after the fair had ended.
 Archie Comics and the Flintstones would both also have an incredible history with the World's Fair. </p>
 {% include feature/image.html objectid="objects/flintstonesfair.jpg" width="75" %}
-<p> The World’s Fair is a very important factor in understanding the history of comics.
-This CollectionBuilder digital library allows researchers to see how important the World’s Fair was in comic history, and it will allow fair enthusiasts to see the history of the fair from a different perspective. </p>
 {% include feature/image.html objectid="objects/ex70v.jpg" width="75" %}